 The first manuscripts were given to the library by Regina Cline O'Connor in 1970.
 Since that time, additional manuscripts have been added including early drafts of Wise Blood, portions of The Violent Bear It Away and most of her short stories.
 In addition to the manuscripts, O'Connor's personal collection of over 700 books and journals are housed here.

 First settled in 1814, Andalusia was a cotton plantation and farm until it was purchased by Flannery’s uncle Dr. Bernard Cline in 1931.
 While living in the Cline House in downtown Milledgeville, the farm served as a retreat where Flannery and her relatives could go to spend their free time out in the countryside.
 During the O’Connor’s residency, the site contained 14 buildings with over 520 acres of land that were used for dairy and beef farming.
 Following a diagnosis of Lupus in 1951, O’Connor moved to Andalusia to live under the care of her mother Regina Cline O’Connor.
 During the 13 years she lived at Andalusia (1951 - 1964), she completed the bulk of her literary work, as the farm’s environment influenced the setting of many of her writings.

 Today, Andalusia Farm is part of Georgia College’s campus and serves as a house museum.
-It is open for public tours Tuesday - Saturday 10 a.m. - 4 p.m. and Sunday 2 p.m. - 4 p.m.
+In early 2022 it was designated as a National Historic Landmark by the National Park Service.
+Andalusia Farm is open for public tours Tuesday - Saturday 10 a.m. - 4 p.m. and Sunday 2 p.m. - 4 p.m.
 Tours begin on the hour and the last tour begins at 4 p.m.